WiseLabCMU/sensorportal/README.md

 Bower is a tool for managing javascript depenedencies.
 It relies on npm so npm must be installed first, from npmjs.com or your prefered package manager.
 More information about bower can be found at https://bower.io.

-To install bower and
+To install bower and the dependencies after npm is installed :

 ```

+ cd [path to repo]/sensorportal/mortar-io/
  npm install -g bower
- cd [path to repo]/mortar-io/
  bower install
 ```

 If any dependency issues come up, it may be necessary to select which packages to install.

+### Configure Deployment

+Under mortar-io/public/resources/variables.js you can set the pubsub service, xmpp server, and the websites url.
+This allows the webportal to work with XMPP servers accross deployments.